 1955 Bowman Mickey Mantle #202 (the “TV card”)

-This is a unique card in that it celebrates a time when an emerging technology, television, was starting to change the world forever.
-Part of the Mantle mystique is that he was MVP for a team in the media capital of the world, at a time when a new medium was starting to take over and grow the game.
+This unique card celebrates a time when an emerging technology, television, was starting to change the world forever.
+Part of the Mantle mystique is that he was MVP for a team in the world’s media capital when a new medium was starting to take over and grow the game.

 This card, all of which are greatly off-centered due to the inherent design of the issue, accurately conveys that.
 In researching this article, I spoke with a dealer at The National about Mantle’s cards and their valuation.
 Once we finished talking, she overtly tried to scam me.
 She excessively hyped up the “once in a lifetime deal” she was about to offer me: this card for $900 instead of the $1,000 they initially asked.
 All that hype and build-up for a discount of only 10%?

 All I could say to this living, breathing New York stereotype was “fuggedaboutit!”
-I immediately took a walk and quickly saw this card priced elsewhere for $550.
+I immediately walked and saw this card priced elsewhere for $550.

 1952 Bowman Mickey Mantle #101

-Again if you can’t afford the ’51 Bowman XRC, then get the next best thing from the very next year.
-It’ll still set you back a few grand, but if you want to celebrate the Mantle myth, then this might be the card for you.
-The artist did a fantastic job of showcasing Mantle, the baseball player when that was all almost everybody knew of the man.
+Again if you can’t afford the ’51 Bowman XRC, get the next best thing from the very next year.
+It’ll still set you back a few grand, but if you want to celebrate the Mantle myth, this might be your card.
+The artist did a fantastic job of showcasing Mantle, the baseball player, when that was all almost everybody knew of the man.

-Mickey Mantle, the alcoholic, adulterous philanderer, and soul tortured by a family repeatedly stricken by severe illness is not reflected here.
+Mickey Mantle, the alcoholic, adulterous philanderer, and soul tortured by a family repeatedly stricken by severe illness, are not reflected here.
 Nor should it be in baseball cards because, in these pieces of cardboard, we see the hero, not the actual human being.

 1956 Topps Mickey Mantle #135